Skip to main content

 CL

-CL on a Maytag washer means Control Lock is activated - this is NOT an error code, it is a feature.
+CL on a Maytag washer means Control Lock is activated.
+It's NOT an error code, it's a feature.
 Control Lock disables all buttons to prevent accidental changes during a cycle or to child-proof the washer.
-CL appears when someone has accidentally activated the lock.
+It shows up when someone's accidentally held the lock button just long enough to trigger it.

 low